Mint-System/Odoo-Apps-Purchase-Workflow/purchase_requisition_incoterm/tests/TEST_INSTRUCTIONS.rst

+- Open contact for Deco Addict, and in the Sales&Purchase tab set the default incoterm
-- Open Purchase > Orders > Requests for Quotation
+- Open Purchase > Orders > Blanket Orders
-- Under the Other Information tab the Incoterm can be set
+- Under the Other Information tab the default incoterm can be seen
-- Confirm the order
+- Confirm the order, the Purchase Order will have the default incoterm set